United4Surveillance/signal-detection-tool/inst/rmd/help_tab.Rmd

 In general, this feedback mechanism can, and should, be used in an iterative process.
 This means, that you get feedback about your data, you correct your data accordingly, and then upload it again.
 When all error are fixed you can stop, otherwise you can continue correcting and uploading.

 In the data tab, you are also presented with a table showing the data provided.
-If the input data did not pass the data format check, then the raw data provided is shown, otherwise a table of pre-processed data, ready for signal detection is presented and you can move on the next tab `Input`.
+If the input data did not pass the data format check, then the raw data provided is shown, otherwise a table of pre-processed data, ready for signal detection is presented and you can move on the next tab, `Input`.

 ### Input tab
 The input tab is where you can interact, manipulate and shape the input data set, to investigate for signals proper.
 There are multiple different features to change, which will be covered in this section.